Social media rumours in India: counting the dead

 Many of the victims of these attacks can only be found guilty of being outsiders - they are commonly foreign visitors or members of socially ostracised groups.
 Earlier this year in Assam, two victims identified as Nilotpal Das and Abijeet Nath, both residents of Guwahati, the largest city in Assam, were attacked when they stopped at a village to ask for directions.
 Police say that residents believed the unknown men to be the "kidnappers" who they had been warned about via WhatsApp.
 The BBC travelled to Assam to report in detail on what happened to Nilotpal and Abijeet.

 The rise of fatal rumours

 The BBC's analysis identified a sharp increase in the number of fatal attacks in 2018.
-Of 23 incidents resulting in deaths over two years, 20 - 86% of the total - occurred between April and July 2018.
+31 people died in 23 incidents over two years.
+20 of these violent mob attacks occurred between April and July 2018.

 And deaths have not been restricted by geography.
 Social media rumours have driven fatal violence in 12 states.

 WhatsApp in particular has become a breeding ground for fake videos, distorted messages and disinformation, thanks to its complex system of anonymity.
 The ability to forward messages easily has allowed for the rapid spread of information, often without its original content and always without a link to the original author.
 Users often receive messages from friends, family members or trusted networks through WhatsApp groups, making them less likely to second-guess the veracity of the information they receive.